Gallicanism: Background

 Gallicanism is a group of religious opinions that was for some time peculiar to the Catholic Church in France.
 These opinions were in opposition to the ideas which were called ultramontane, which means "across the mountains" (the Alps).
-Ultramontanism affirmed the authority of the Pope over the temporal kingdoms of the rest of Europe, particularly emphasizing a supreme episcopate for the Bishop of Rome holding universal immediate jurisdiction.
+Ultramontanism affirmed the authority of the pope over the temporal kingdoms of the rest of Europe, particularly emphasizing a supreme episcopate for the pope holding universal immediate jurisdiction.
 This eventually led to the definition by the Roman Catholic Church of the dogma of papal infallibility at the First Vatican Council.

-Gallicanism tended to restrain the Pope's authority in favour of that of bishops and the people's representatives in the State, or the monarch.
-But the most respected proponents of Gallican ideas did not contest the Pope's primacy in the Church, merely his supremacy and doctrinal infallibility.
-They believed their way of regarding the authority of the Pope—more in line with that of the Conciliar movement and akin to the Orthodox and Anglicans—was more in conformity with Holy Scripture and tradition.
+Gallicanism tended to restrain the pope's authority in favour of that of bishops and the people's representatives in the State, or the monarch.
+But the most respected proponents of Gallican ideas did not contest the pope's primacy in the Church, merely his supremacy and doctrinal infallibility.
+They believed their way of regarding the authority of the pope—more in line with that of the Conciliar movement and akin to the Orthodox and Anglicans—was more in conformity with Holy Scripture and tradition.
 At the same time, they believed their theory did not transgress the limits of free opinions.